Thank you for reading our post, please rate this article at the end.

 A PLB (personal locator beacon) is a must-have since local emergency services may not be accessible off the trail.

 PLBs are intended to indicate the location of a person in distress when normal emergency services are not available.
-PLBs send their signal to satellites which then assist rescue personnel with locating you.
+PLBs send their signal to satellites, assisting rescue personnel with locating you.

 Trekking poles